-- This standard may be adopted by Alberta to encourage recovery of timber damaged by fire or insects and diseases in coniferous and deciduous stands. - Merchantable Tree: one with a minimum diameter of 19 cm outside bark at stump height (30 cm) and a merchantable length of 5.0 m or greater to a 13 cm top diameter (inside bark).

-- Merchantable Piece: one that is 2.44 m (plus 5 cm trim allowance) or longer, to a 13 cm (inside bark) small end, where rot content or form does not render it unusable. - 4.2.2 Company processing practices cannot make an unmerchantable piece from a merchantable tree or merchantable piece. - 4.2.3 Coniferous and deciduous log butts or large ends exhibiting advanced decay greater than 50 percent in area of the cut surface (basal area) may be bucked at 0.61 m intervals or less to 50 percent sound wood.
+- This standard may be adopted by Alberta to encourage recovery of timber damaged by fire or insects and diseases in coniferous and deciduous stands. - Merchantable Tree: one with a minimum diameter of 19 cm outside bark at stump height (30 cm) and a merchantable length of 5.0 m or greater to a 13 cm top diameter (inside bark). - Merchantable Piece: one that is 2.44 m (plus 5 cm trim allowance) or longer, to a 13 cm (inside bark) small end, where rot content or form does not render it unusable. - 4.2.2 Company processing practices cannot make an unmerchantable piece from a merchantable tree or merchantable piece. - 4.2.3 Coniferous and deciduous log butts or large ends exhibiting advanced decay greater than 50 percent in area of the cut surface (basal area) may be bucked at 0.61 m intervals or less to 50 percent sound wood.
 For circumstances such as over mature pine and aspen, the company may request in writing to the area office to buck at a greater interval. - 4.2.4 Maximum stump height when measured from ground level shall be no more than 30 cm or that used in the timber supply analysis for the FMP (e.g., 15 cm.).
 Exceptions may be approved in the FHP (e.g., to delineate harvest areas, create rub posts for understorey protection).
-Where stumps are left to delineate areas (e.g., harvest areas, or to delineate poorly defined watercourses) they should be at approximately 30 m apart and no higher than 2 m. - 4.2.5 Trees or logs of 19 cm diameter or less, containing soft rot, may be bucked at 0.61 meter intervals to 100 percent clear face.
-For greater than 19 cm in size, the normal bucking rules shall apply. - 4.2.6 As per the Debris Management and Structure Retention ground rules, forest operators are permitted to leave merchantable volume in harvest areas if the approved FMP identifies specific stand structure retention strategies.
-In the absence of FMP guidance, the standards in section 7.4 of this annex apply. - 4.2.7 All trees/pieces used in the construction of crossing structures may be scattered or piled along the ROW or in the harvest area, but they shall not be piled in riparian areas if any chance of re-entering the watercourse.
+Where stumps are left to delineate areas (e.g., harvest areas, or to delineate poorly defined watercourses) they should be at approximately 30 m apart and no higher than 2 m. - 4.2.5 As per the Debris Management and Structure Retention ground rules, forest operators are permitted to leave merchantable volume in harvest areas if the approved FMP identifies specific stand structure retention strategies.
+In the absence of FMP guidance, the standards in section 7.4 of this annex apply. - 4.2.6 All trees/pieces used in the construction of crossing structures may be scattered or piled along the ROW or in the harvest area, but they shall not be piled in riparian areas if any chance of re-entering the watercourse.
 It is acceptable to use these pieces for erosion control on the road bed.
 Volume from merchantable trees and/or pieces (as defined in 4.2.1 and 4.2.2) used must be reported appropriately to Alberta if not addressed in an approved FMP.
-This also applies to operations in non-FMA FMU. - 4.2.8 Company specific variances to utilization may be requested through FMB to address exceptional circumstances.
+This also applies to operations in non-FMA FMU. - 4.2.7 Company specific variances to utilization may be requested through FMB to address exceptional circumstances.
 A copy of this will also be sent to the applicable office.